rslarson2019/RPG_Game/README.md

 # Development Environment

-{Describe the tools that you used to develop the software}

-{Describe the programming language that you used and any libraries.}
+I used the free version of IntelliJ Idea Community Version.
+I used Java to write this code and I imported the math library for the calculations with the battles

 # Useful Websites